 (Google Maps)

-Security Lapse?
-Our Legal Take: 2 Injured in Atlanta Apartment Shooting
+Security Failure?
+Our Legal Take: 1 Injured in Fort Valley Restaurant Shooting

-Did negligent security contribute to this double shooting?
-Read Our Legal Take to find out if the if the victims may have a legal avenue for justice and a claim for compensation.
+Did negligent security contribute to this restaurant shooting?
+Read Our Legal Take to find out if the victim may have a legal avenue for justice and claims for compensation

 Local News